sprchuoi/smart_home_zephyr/software/README.md

 ### Documentation

 A minimal documentation setup is provided for Doxygen and Sphinx.
-To build the documentation first change to the ``doc`` folder:
+To buil d the documentation first change to the ``doc`` folder:

 ```shell